Celtic Haven’s Top Ten Things to do in Pembrokeshire this autumn and winter!18th October 2010

 Our wonderful little corner of Wales is unrivalled for seabirds and includes some of the world’s biggest colonies of Manx shearwaters and gannets.
 From the Pembrokeshire Coast Path National Trail you can spot grey seals, which breed here in early autumn.
 Porpoises, dolphins and the occasional whale or basking shark also frequent these seas.

-Whatever activity you prefer; whether it is walking, exploring, visiting historical attractions, eating in restaurants or getting active, Celtic Haven offers an ideal base for exploring Pembrokeshire during autumn and winter.
+Whatever activity you prefer; whether it is walking, exploring, visiting historical attractions, eating in restaurants or getting active, Celtic Haven offers an ideal base for exploring the area during autumn and winter.